Accelerated Degree Program Basics: What You Need to Know Before Choosing a Program

 A “four year degree” is just a figure of speech.
 Just because a college sets the time frame, it is not binding, and just because a school claims a bachelor degree is a “four-year degree” does not mean you have to take four years.
 There are many legitimate methods for reducing the time to complete a degree.
 For example, adding summer courses to your standard semester schedule or choosing a year-round school makes it possible to accelerate, without overloading your class schedule or finding alternative methods for amassing credit.
 Most career colleges also offer accelerated degree programs and are a great option for those who want to earn a degree fast.
 Career colleges provide career-specific, skill-oriented training, preparing students to enter the workforce the moment they graduate – in a fraction of the time it takes at a traditional four-year college.

-Fremont College offers accelerated degree programs that take just 15 months to complete.
+Fremont University offers accelerated degree programs that take just 15 months to complete.
 Our accelerated associate degree programs include: Multimedia Design, Paralegal Studies, and Sports Therapy.
 Our Degree Completion Program in Business Leadership also allows students to earn a bachelor degree in 15 months by applying previously-earned college credits.
 Day and night classes are available, as well as online degree programs that allow students to complete coursework at their own pace.
 Contact us today learn more about our degree programs or to request a free career guide.

 Student who participate in this type of program earn a degree faster by studying faster.
 While you will get through the program faster, it is important to note that you still take just as many courses to complete an accelerated degree as a traditional degree.
 However, you have the advantage of learning and earning faster.